-- 11. Show that L^2 and L_v commute - 12.
-Show that the normalized wave function for a particle in a 3D box with sides of length a, b and c is $\Psi(x,y,z) = (8/abc)^{1/2} (sinnx\Pi x/a) (sinny\Pi y/b)(sinnz\Pi z/c)$ and discuss the degeneracies of the first few energy levels.
+- 11. Demonstrate that $\boldsymbol{L}^2$ and $\boldsymbol{L}y$ commute. - 12.
+Show that the normalized wave function for a particle in a 3D box with sides of length a, b and c is $\Psi(x,y,z) = (8/abc)^{1/2} (\Pi/) (\Pi/) (\Pi/)$ and discuss the degeneracies of the first few energy levels.

-- 13. Explain the postulate of spin by Uhlenbeck and Goudsmith, discovery of spin-Stern Gerlach experiment. - 14.
-Derive an expression for wave equation of particle on a ring - 15.
-Prepare GMT for (i) C{2h} (ii) C{3v} - 16.
-Discuss screw axis and glide planes for crystals. - 17.
-Derive the matrix for C_n and hence S_n element. - 18.
+- 13. Explain the postulate of spin by Uhlenbeck and Goudsmith, discovery of spin-Stern Gerlach experiment. - 13.
+Derive an expression for wave equation of particle on a ring. - 14.
+Prepare GMT for (i) C2h (ii) C3v - 15.
+Discuss screw axis and glide planes for crystals. - 16.
+Derive the matrix for $C_n$ and hence $S_n$ element. - 17.
 State and explain Great Orthogonality Theorem

 - 19. Construct the character table for C3v and hence obtain the SALC. - 20.
 Obtain the matrix representations for symmetry elements of NH3 - 21.
-Explain the wave equation in spherical polar coordinates: separation of variables-R, theta and phi equations and their solutions, wave functions and energies of hydrogen-like atoms - 22.
-What are hermite polynomials?
-How they are used for solving Schrödinger equation for a harmonic oscillator
+Explain the wave equation in spherical polar coordinates: separation of variables-R, theta and phi equations and their solutions, wave functions and energies of hydrogenlike atoms - 22.
+Discuss hermite polynomials.
+How they are used for solving Schrödinger equation for a harmonic oscillator.